 What are symptoms of a heart attack?

-If you think you may be having a heart attack, we encourage you to treat all symptoms seriously.
-If you experience one or more symptoms below, call 911 and visit the emergency room right away.
+If you think you may be having a heart attack, call 911 and visit an emergency department right away.

 - Squeezing, uncomfortable pressure or pain in the center of your chest

 - Pain in one or both of your arms, stomach, jaw, neck or back

 - Nausea, vomiting, lightheadedness or breaking out in a cold sweat